mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 operational environment is a strictly controlled network.
 The new ``lan-cake`` process needs to be located on a machine by itself.
 More accurately it cannot be cohabiting a machine with an application process such as ``test_server_10.py``.

-The simplest deployment of the ``lan-cake`` process would be to configure the process to run at boot-time, on a dedicated host.
+The simplest scenario for deployment of the ``lan-cake`` process would be to configure the process to run at boot-time, on a dedicated host.
 This might be appropriate use of an SBC, e.g. a Raspberry Pi.
 Otherwise, this is the least likely scenario and given the low resource requirements of the ``lan-cake`` process, probably a squandering of computing power.

 The next option is to configure the process to run at boot-time on a dedicated virtual machine, e.g. using VirtualBox.
 This provides the separation that the process needs from all application processes without the cost of dedicated hardware.
 The